10 Kid-Friendly Mocktails For Your Next Holiday Meal

-Daniel Fernandez · 8 months ago
+Daniel Fernandez · about 1 year ago

 The holidays are upon us!
 That time of year where merriment, laughter, (maybe a few tense conversations about politics and religion), and delicious food and drink await us!
 So what do you do if one of the little ones comes over from the kiddie table and wants to know why they can’t have some of what you and the other adults are drinking out of your special cups?

 Well, now you can save the day with these 10 awesome and delicious mocktails for kids that you can serve up any time throughout the year.
 (Each of these mocktail drinks has been given a terribly cheesy name by yours truly, so you’ve been warned.)
 Let’s start sippin’!

 Disclaimer: Camp isn't cool with underage drinking.
 The mocktails featured are meant to provide your family with some fun and festive beverage options.
 We hope you enjoy!

 Jonathan Knowles / Getty Images